planetfederal/workshops/workshops/geoserver/style/source/setup/install.rst

    * `Stable Release <http://geoserver.org/download/>`_ (GeoServer WebSite)

-   It is important to download the correct version of the geoserver plugin.
+   It is important to download the version that matches the GeoServer you are running.

 #.
 Stop the GeoServer application.

 #.
 Navigate into the :file:`webapps/geoserver/WEB-INF/lib` folder.